dank-tagg/Groot/README.md

 My discord is anUser#6969, you can ask me about it there.
 '''
 ```
+**Note that this is not required.
+It can also be pseudocode, and a small explaination.**

 For more information, contact me on discord.<br>
-If you want to contribute anything big, please DM me too.<br>
+If you want to contribute anything big, please DM me.<br>
 I would be more than happy to talk to you.